This post may contain affiliate links. See my disclosure policy.

 - Salt and pepper.
 To season the batter.

 - Egg and Water.
-Whisk together egg and water to make the batter with cornstarch.
+Whisked together to make a batter.

 How to make honey walnut shrimp